webngay/wpro/readme.txt

 = Wordpress MU/Multisite =

-This plugin works out-of-the box with Wordpress Multisite.
+This plugin works out-of-the box with Wordpress Multisite/MU.

-You might want to configure the plugin with constants in your `wp-config.php`, or each site will have access to the WPRO settings.
+You will find the settings for this plugin in the Network Admin, when in a MU/Multisite environment.

 == Installation ==